jmce22/pands-problem-sheet/README.md

 The Collatz conjecture is that for any positive integer chosen and subjected to the operations above, the sequence will always reach 1.

-I found this an task helpful for improving my abilities to implement if statements and while loops correctly, and I enjoyed finding out how to test a mathemetical conjecture in this way using Python.
+I found this task helpful for improving my abilities to implement if statements and while loops correctly, and I enjoyed finding out how to test a mathemetical conjecture in this way using Python.

 <details>